 Social envy is particularly pronounced in the two continental European countries of Germany and France: 33 percent of Germans and 34 percent of French envy the rich for their wealth.
 In the U.S. this applies to only 20 percent of people and in Great Britain only 18 percent.
 Those surveyed were counted as envious if they affirmed at least two of the following three statements:

-- “I think it would be fair to increase taxes on millionaires substantially, even if I personally would not benefit from it.”
+- “I think it would be fair to increase taxes substantially for millionaires, even if I would not benefit from it personally.”

-- “I would be in favor of drastically reducing the salaries of high-earning managers and distributing the money to the employees of the companies, even if this would perhaps only give them a few euros more per month.”
+- “I would favor drastically reducing those managers’ salaries and redistributing the money more evenly amongst their employees, even if that would mean that they [the employees] would only get a few more dollars per month.”

-- “When I hear that a millionaire once lost a lot of money on a risky deal, I think: it serves him right.”
+- “When I hear about a millionaire who made a risky business decision and lost a lot of money because of it, I think: It serves him right.”